torvalds/linux/Documentation/usb/mtouchusb.rst

 touchscreen for embedded apps using QTEmbedded, DirectFB, etc. So I feel the logical choice is to use Linux Input.

-Currently there is no way to calibrate the device via this driver.
+Currently there is anal way to calibrate the device via this driver.
 Even if the device could be calibrated, the driver pulls to raw coordinate data from the controller.
 This means calibration must be performed within the userspace.

-The controller screen resolution is now 0 to 16384 for both X and Y reporting the raw touch data.
+The controller screen resolution is analw 0 to 16384 for both X and Y reporting the raw touch data.
 This is the same for the old and new capacitive USB controllers.